-You may experience a few changes two weeks after your FUE hair transplant.
+Whilst you won’t see results straight away, you may experience a few changes two weeks after your FUE hair transplant.
 Below is a guide to some of the changes to expect and what you can do at this point.

 What To Expect two weeks after your hair transplant

 Scabs should be healing and falling off at this point.
 They should naturally fall off of your head themselves and you should not attempt to remove them.
-Soaking your head in a bathtub can help scabs to heal – they will usually fall off as your head dries.

 What’s Happening To The Hair After Two Weeks?